 Sony A6500 versus Nikon D7200

 The Sony Alpha A6500 and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in October 2016 and March 2015.
 The A6500 is a mirrorless interchangeable lens camera, while the D7200 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A6500 and the Nikon D7200 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6500 – represents the basis for the calculations across all the size and weight measures).